Special ordered set: History

 The origin of the concept was in the paper of Beale titled "Two transportation problems" (1963) where he presented a bid evaluation model.
 However, the term was first explicitly introduced by Beale and Tomlin (1970).
 The special order set were first implemented in Scicon's UMPIRE mathematical programming system.

 Special Order sets were an important and recurring theme in Martin Beale's work, and their value came to be recognized to the point where nearly all production mathematical programming systems (MPS's) implement some version, or subset, of SOS.

-Types of SOS
+Types

 There are two sorts of Special Ordered Sets: